-To achieve the critical number every person has one to three epics that they are working to close, sequentially, not in parallel, that will collectively achieve the measure of success for the critical number that we are pursuing.
-The epics can be epics for the overall team or they can be epics that the person is individually responsible for.
-It is preferred that epics be team based but this is not always possible.
-The epics are fluid throughout any given quarter and they are updated as they are closed or evidence is presented from incremental progress that suggests they be changed or stopped in order to achieve the critical number by some other means than was originally thought.
+To achieve the critical number every person has one to three priorities that they are working to close, sequentially, not in parallel, that will collectively achieve the measure of success for the critical number that we are pursuing.
+The priorities can be epics for the overall team or they can be priorities that the person is individually responsible for.
+It is preferred that priorities be team epics but this is not always possible.
+The priorities are fluid throughout any given quarter and they are updated as they are closed, or evidence is presented from incremental progress that suggests they be changed, or stopped, in order to achieve the critical number by some other means than was originally thought.

 A team leader is responsible for creating the scorecard prior to hiring a person to fulfill it, or, if introducing a scorecard to an existing employee they create it in cooperation with the person.
 Once defined the team leader presents it to their leader for review and approval.

 A person’s scorecard is maintained within their one-on-one document that they have between them self and their team leader, and it is the basis of the agenda for their weekly meetings.
 For greater certainty, a scorecard is not opened and reviewed once per quarter.
 The person in question should have it open and be working to fulfill it throughout their day, making notes and preparing the agenda for their one-on-one with their team leader from one week to the next.